Humans-of-Julia/TypeDBClient.jl/README.md

 ## How to start

-It is suggested to start translating the Concept API.

-You can read about it in the Grakn documentation [here](https://dev.grakn.ai/docs/concept-api/overview).

-After we got that, it is adviced to wait for the Python Client 2.0 early December, so we can plan things.
+Check the docs for install instructions and examples (WIP)

-For further questions about how to start, find us on [Discord](https://discord.gg/GdjHCNW8c8).
+For further questions about how to start, ideally find us on [Discord](https://discord.gg/GdjHCNW8c8).

 The Grakn community also has a Discord server [here](https://discord.gg/HBJXnzRgmx).

-Feel free to clone the repo, create branches, pull requests, issues and all that is required.

 Please find open issues that look for help in order to contribute.

 ## Project status

 The current project status can be seen on the [GitHub Project Kanban](https://github.com/Humans-of-Julia/GraknClient.jl/projects/1).

-Welcome everybody!